Sixth Form Code of Conduct

 This Code is designed to ensure St George’s Sixth Form is an environment which is tidy, clean and safe, allows students to maximise their educational opportunities and prepares them for an ambitious future in the working world.
 Disciplinary processes for Sixth Form breaches of this Code will reflect the School discipline process and may also involve loss of various Sixth Form privileges.

 - OFF SITE PRIVILEGES (& Health and Safety): Students must sign in/out at Aim Higher only if they have permission from staff to miss part of the school day.
 Students must attend all sessions, including Learning Support assigned help.
 Year 13 students permitted “Home Study” by their HOH must ensure they do not miss important messages and must sign in/out (including boarders leaving to go to the Boarding House).
 Prefects have the privilege to leave the site during Study lessons.
-Students may not leave the site just for break time but are allowed off site at lunchtime 1.15 pm ‑ 2.15 pm, signing out on the tick sheet by the Chapel, signing back in if they return before registration.
+Students may not leave the site just for break time but are allowed off site at lunchtime 1.15 pm - 2.15 pm, signing out by tapping their plastic Sixth Form ID card on the card reader device by the Chapel, tapping back in if they return before registration.
 Truancy/Irregular attendance may reflect poor attitude and may lead to the removal of the student from courses or an earlier study leave arrangement (with no return and exclusion from all leavers’ events).

 - ON SITE ILL HEALTH: Students who feel “unwell” in anyway during the School day should report to the First Responder in the Medical Centre who will assess the student and, if appropriate, make arrangements for the student to go home.
 No student can sign themselves out at Aim Higher as being “unwell”.